-Long bones such as the Ulna in the forearm grow from both ends, at regions known as the growth (or epiphyseal) plates.
+Long bones such as the ulna in the forearm grow from both ends at regions known as the growth plates or epiphyseal plates.
 Fractures to this area occur in children as it is the last area of bone to fully mature.

 The growth plates of long bones such as the ulna are found at the ends.
 In children and adolescents this area is cartilage, rather than bone.
 As our skeletons reach maturity, the cartilage ossifies, hardening to bone.
 Because these are the last areas of bone to harden, they are more at risk of injury in children as the ligaments supporting the joint are stronger than the bone itself.

 As with most fractures, this injury occurs most frequently following a fall onto the arm or elbow.
 A direct force or impact to the elbow may also cause this injury.

 If a fracture is suspected, seek medical attention immediately.
 Immobilize the arm until this is possible.
 An X-ray or MRI will be taken to confirm the injury and determine the extent of displacement.
 In non-displaced fractures the arm may be immobilized in a cast for 4-6 weeks whilst the bones heal.